flyingmachine/brave-clojure-web/content/concurrency.md

 of each function application, and `pmap` can actually take longer than `map`.
 Here's how you can visualize this:

-We can see this effect at work if we 20,000 abbreviated orc names, 300 characters long:
+We can see this effect at work if we create 20,000 abbreviated orc names, 300 characters long:

 ```clojure
 (def orc-name-abbrevs (random-string-list 20000 300))